U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - Hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6), and nitrogen triflouride (NF3)—2.6%

-There are other greenhouse gases that are not counted in U.S. or international greenhouse gas inventories:
+There are other greenhouse gases that are not counted in United States or international greenhouse gas inventories:

-- Water vapor -- the most abundant greenhouse gas.
+- Water vapor is the most abundant greenhouse gas.
 Most scientists believe that water vapor produced directly by human activity contributes very little to the amount of water vapor in the atmosphere.
 Therefore, the U.S. Energy Information Administration (EIA) does not estimate emissions of water vapor.
-Research by NASAsuggests a stronger impact from the indirect human effects on water vapor concentrations in the atmosphere.
+Research conducted by NASA suggests a stronger impact from the indirect human effects on water vapor concentrations in the atmosphere.

-- Ozone -- technically a greenhouse gas because it has an effect on global temperature.
-However, at higher elevations in the atmosphere (stratosphere), where it occurs naturally, it is needed to block harmful UV light.
-At lower elevations of the atmosphere (troposphere) it is harmful to human health and is a pollutant regulated independently of its warming effects.
+- Ozone is technically a greenhouse gas because it has an effect on global temperature.
+However, at higher elevations in the atmosphere (stratosphere), where it occurs naturally, ozone is needed to block harmful ultraviolet light.
+At lower elevations of the atmosphere (troposphere), ozone is harmful to human health and is a pollutant regulated independently of its warming effects.